patrickjquinn/P-Brain.ai/README.md

 is done by running `docker start p-brain`.

 # Node.JS Required Modules
-You can install modules by running command 'npm install <module-name>' inside Windows command propmt.
+You can install modules by running command 'npm install [module name]' inside Windows command propmt.
 Here is a list of required modules.

 -	co